Title Jumping

 Penalties For Jumping Title

 The penalties for title jumping vary depending on the jurisdiction and state you purchased the vehicle in, plus the severity of the offense.
-Some possible consequences include the following:

 2. Criminal charges: In some cases, title jumping can lead to criminal charges, such as fraud, forgery, or even grand theft auto.
 Convictions can result in probation, community service, or incarceration.